Health Articles

 What's In Your Diet?
 Keep a Diet Journal.

-To do this is simple, just keep a diet journal for a week or two, and you’ll have a clear picture of what goes in your mouth.
+To do this is simple, just keep a diet journal for a week or two, and you’ll have a clear picture of what you've consumed.
 Here’s what to do:

 • Record all the foods that you eat - everything from breakfast cereal to what’s in your sandwich for lunch, and what you had for supper.